-Apoptotic Properties of Angular Estrogens in MCF-7: 5C Cells.
-To determine the cause of the reduction of live cells after treatments with the test compounds we used Annexin V labeling with subsequent flow cytometry as described in the Experimental Procedures section.
-We treated the cells for 72 hours to detect apoptosis in cells with E2 treatment.
-Annexin V staining has indicated that there is an induction of apoptosis when compared with vehicle control (Fig. 3, A and B).
-Treatment with Z2OHTPE produced comparable percentage of apoptotic cells as E2 after 72 hours of treatment (Fig. 3, B and C).
-However, treatments with 3OHTPE and BPTPE did not produce any increase in the percentages of apoptotic cells after 72 hours when compared with vehicle control (Fig. 3, A, D, and E).
-Interestingly, compounds 3OHTPE and BPTPE were able to completely inhibit E2-induced apoptosis when combined with 1 nM E2 for 72 hours (Fig. 3, F and G).
-Endoxifen was used as an antiestrogenic control that did not produce any increase in the percentage of apoptotic cells.
-After 7 days of treatment, compounds 3OHTPE and BPTPE produced increase of the percentages of apoptotic cells to the similar extent as with E2 after 72 hours of treatment (Fig. 3, K and L).
-Endoxifen was used as an antiestrogenic control at both time points and produced no increase in the percentages of apoptotic cells compared with vehicle controls (Fig. 3, H and M) and also completely inhibited E2-induced apoptosis combined with 1 nM E2 (Fig. 3I) after 3 days of treatment.
+Apoptotic properties of angular estrogens in MCF-7:5C cells.
+To determine the cause of the reduction of live cells after treatments with the test compounds we used Annexin V labelling with subsequent flowcytometry as described in the Experimental Procedures section.
+We treated the cells for 72 hours to detect apoptosis in cells with $E_2$ treatment.
+Annexin V staining has indicated that there is an induction of apoptosis when compared to vehicle control (Figs. 3A and B).
+Treatment with Z2OHTPE produced comparable percentage of apoptotic cells as $E_2$ after 72 hours of treatment (Figs. 3B & C).
+However, treatments with 3OHTPE and BPTPE did not produce any increase in the percentages of apoptotic cells after 72 hours when compared to vehicle control (Figs. 3A, D & E).
+Interestingly, compounds 3OHTPE and BPTPE were able to completely inhibit $E_2$ -induced apoptosis when combined with 1 nM $E_2$ for 72 hours (Figs. 3F &G).
+Endoxifen was used as an antiestrogenic control that did not produce any increase in the percentage of apoptotic cells to the similar extent as with $E_2$ after 72 hours of treatment (Figs. 3 K & L).
+Endoxifen was used as an antiestrogenic control to the similar extent as with $E_2$ after 72 hours of treatment (Figs. 3 K & L).
+Endoxifen was used as an antiestrogenic control cells to the similar extent as with $E_2$ after 72 hours of treatment (Figs. 3 K & L).
+Endoxifen was used as an antiestrogenic control at both timepoints and produced no increase in the percentages of apoptotic cells compared to vehicle controls (Figs. 3 H & M) and also completely inhibited $E_2$ -induced apoptosis combined with 1 nM $E_2$ (Fig.3 I) after 3 days of treatment.